 Sec.
 C2-10-14.
-Ordinance Without Approval or Objections92.
+Ordinance Without Approval or Objections.

-If any ordinance shall not be returned by the Mayor to the Clerk within ten (10) business days after it shall have been presented to the Mayor, the same shall be considered adopted without the Mayor's signature and shall become effective twenty (20) business days after its passage by the Board of Representatives, unless a different effective date is specified in the ordinance.
-At any time prior to the return of an ordinance by the Mayor, the Board may recall the same and reconsider its action thereon.
+If any [ordinance]< Solution of the Mayor to the Clerk within ten (10) business days after it shall have been presented to the Mayor, the same shall be considered adopted without the Mayor's signature and shall become effective twenty (20) business days after its passage by the Board of Representatives, unless a different effective date is specified in the [ordinance]< Ordinance] ordinance by the Mayor, the Board may recall the same and reconsider its action thereon.
+(Referendum 11-3-1987; Referendum 11-6-2012)

 Sec.
 C2-10-15.
-Amendment of Ordinances and Resolutions93.
+Amendment of Ordinances and Resolutions.

-No ordinance or resolution or part thereof shall be amended unless the new ordinance or resolution, or part thereof contains the entire ordinance or resolution, or part thereof as amended.
+No [ordinance] < Ordinance > or [resolution] < Resolution > or part thereof shall be amended unless the new [ordinance] < Ordinance > or [resolution] < Resolution >, or part thereof contains the entire [ordinance] < Ordinance > or [resolution] < Resolution >, or part thereof as amended.
+(Referendum 11-3-1987)

 Sec.
 C2-10-16.
-Publication of Ordinance94.
+Publication of Ordinance.

-Upon final passage of each ordinance, the Clerk of the Board of Representatives shall promptly publish notice by posting the same on the official City website and publishing in at least one local news media, including, but not limited to, print, electronic and broadcast media.
-The notice shall contain a copy of the ordinance or shall state the general subject matter of the ordinance and that printed copies are available for public inspection or distribution in the Office of the Town and City Clerk.
+Upon final passage of each [ordinance] < Ordinance >, the Clerk of the Board of Representatives shall promptly publish notice by posting the same on the official City website and publishing in at least one <(1) > local news media, including, but not limited to, print, electronic and broadcast media.
+The notice shall contain a copy of the [ordinance] < Ordinance > or shall state the general subject matter of the [ordinance] < Ordinance > and that printed copies are available for public inspection or distribution in the Office of the Town and City Clerk.
+(Referendum 11-8-1977; Referendum 11-3-1987; Referendum 11-6-2012)